NMRC 2016 - September 8th - 11th

 There is a total limit on pitches both with and without electric so with this in mind this year it is advisable to book in advance to be sure of getting a pitch.

-Should people not book and chance turning up, if all the pitches are taken there is the possibility of booking into the campsite itself but this will be at their usual going rate and not ours.
+If you don't book and chance turning up, if all our pitches are taken there is the possibility of booking into the main campsite itself but this will be at their usual going rate and not ours.

 Pitches with Electric hookup will be £15 per night.
 Pitches without hookup will be £11 a night.